jasanfarah/SE03-WT-02/README.md

 This assignment can be done individually or in groups of two people.
 Because of the time constraint of the assignment and [pair programming practices](https://en.wikipedia.org/wiki/Pair_programming), we heavily encourage you to work in groups.
 To create groups, you have to use the group feature in our automatic testing application (*ie,* it is not necessary to create groups in itslearning).
 If you want to work in pairs but you do not know anyone else in the course who wants that, you can use the dedicated channel in Discord to look for a partner.

 <span style="color:red">**Disclaimer:** Unless otherwise instructed, do not in any way, modify the contents of the `/tests` directory or the `.gitlab-ci.yml` file.
 Doing so will be considered cheating, and will in the best case result in your assignment being failed.</span>
 **We have seen projects that changed some of these files in the previous assignment.
-For this assignment, we are not going to be more strict.**
+For this assignment, we are going to be more strict.**

 ## Setup